Max Launch Abort System: July 2009 test launch

 A "pad abort" flight test of the Max Launch Abort System was performed at NASA's Wallops Flight Facility on July 8, 2009, at 10:26 UTC.
 A primary test goal was the successful separation of a mock crew capsule from the abort system.
 The test vehicle weighed over 45000 lb and was over 33 ft tall.

-The test vehicle was different from the actual proposed system in many ways.
+The test vehicle had several differences from the actual proposed system.
 The main difference was that the four propulsion rockets were not located in the forward fairing, but in a boost skirt located at the bottom of the test vehicle.
 The rockets in the fairing were represented by geometric dummies.
 The propulsion thrust was not balanced between the rockets by a manifold system, contrary to what was foreseen with the actual system.